-Within our bodies, selenium is then used to make a class of compounds called selenoproteins responsible for functions like synthesizing DNA, producing thyroid hormones, protecting our tissues from oxidative damage and more.
-Many of the proteins are enzymes which use selenium as an activating cofactor to catalyze biochemical reactions.
+Within our bodies, selenium is then used to make a class of compounds called selenoproteins responsible for functions like synthesizing DNA, producing thyroid hormones, protecting our tissues from oxidative damage, and more.
+In addition, many of the proteins are enzymes that use selenium as an activating cofactor to catalyze biochemical reactions.
 Put another way, a severe reduction or lack of this mineral would slow or halt many of the processes we rely upon to maintain our health.

-Selenium plays an immensely important role in the production of our thyroid hormones which regulates our hair growth cycles.
+Selenium plays a critical role in the production of our thyroid hormones which regulate our hair growth cycles.
 In fact, no other organ in our bodies contains as much selenium as the thyroid gland.
 Selenium also supports the white blood cells of the immune system to fight infections.
 And it is needed to activate many physiological enzymes which act as antioxidants.
 Some studies are even finding that selenium may also exert anticarcinogenic benefits.

 Selenium As A Necessary Mineral For Healthy Hair

-When a doctor investigates the cause(s) of a hair loss condition, he or she will check to see if there are any underlying medical conditions at work.
-A rather common one includes thyroid imbalances (i.e. hypothyroidism and hyperthyroidism) which are commonly associated with telogen effluvium hair loss.
-Once placed on a thyroid medication prescribed by their doctor, many patients are soon able to see an improvement in their hair growth.
+When a doctor investigates the cause(s) of a hair loss condition, they will check to see any underlying medical conditions at work.
+A rather common one includes thyroid imbalances (i.e., hypothyroidism and hyperthyroidism), commonly associated with telogen effluvium hair loss.
+However, once placed on a thyroid medication prescribed by their doctor, many patients can soon see improved hair growth.

 So how exactly do our thyroid hormones regulate normal hair growth cycles?
-Do they work through a direct, or indirect relationship?
-Here are a couple of research studies which help provide answers to these questions.
+Do they work through a direct or indirect relationship?
+Here are a couple of research studies that help provide answers to these questions.

-In one study, scientists observed mice which were genetically altered to have missing thyroid hormone receptors in their skin .
-They were able to conclude that thyroid hormones emit signals which regulate the activities of stem cells found in the hair follicle bulge.
+In one study, scientists observed genetically altered mice have missing thyroid hormone receptors in their skin .
+They concluded that thyroid hormones emit signals that regulate the activities of stem cells found in the hair follicle bulge.
 These stem cells are responsible for our keeping our hair cycles going.
-The signaling of thyroid hormones mobilizes stem cells out from the follicle bulge which then facilitates hair growth processes.
-The authors of this study also note that this explains why mice without skin thyroid hormone receptors show defects in hair growth, as well as epidermal production and wound healing.
+The signaling of thyroid hormones mobilizes stem cells out from the follicle bulge, facilitating hair growth processes.
+This study also notes that mice without skin thyroid hormone receptors show defects in hair growth and epidermal production, and wound healing.

-In a different study, researchers studied human hair follicles isolated from women undergoing facelift surgeries .
-They discovered that thyroid hormones directly target the follicles, working to prolong the anagen phase, stimulate cell division of hair matrix kerotinocytes.
-These hormones also promote hair pigmentation and downregulate apoptosis.
+Researchers studied human hair follicles isolated from women undergoing facelift surgeries .
+They discovered that thyroid hormones directly target the follicles, prolong the anagen phase, stimulate cell division of hair matrix keratinocytes.
+In addition, these hormones also promote hair pigmentation and downregulate apoptosis.

-In one review concerning the nutritional needs of menopausal women suffering from hair loss, the authors cited selenium as one of a group of minerals which significantly influence hair growth .
-Others include zinc, iron, copper, silicon, magnesium and calcium.
+In one review concerning the nutritional needs of menopausal women suffering from hair loss, the authors cited selenium as a group of minerals that significantly influence hair growth .
+Others include zinc, iron, copper, silicon, magnesium, and calcium.
 The review explains that the hair follicles uptake selenium, along with other trace elements from the blood.
 They then incorporate the mineral into the hair matrix structure during the process of keratinization.

-In a study where researchers observed infants suffering from selenium deficiencies, noting that hair loss was one of the key symptoms that resulted as a consequence in all six subjects .
-Others included growth retardation and pseudoalbinism.
+A study where researchers observed infants suffering from selenium deficiencies noted that hair loss was one of the key symptoms that resulted in all six subjects .
+Others included growth retardation and pseudo albinism.

 Besides its internal roles in the biological processes of our bodies, topical selenium also plays an important role by killing the fungal organism which causes dandruff.
 For this reason, selenium sulfide is often used as the main active ingredient in many dandruff treatments.
-Microbe proliferation in our scalp is not only undesirable due to skin flaking, but also the inflammation which occurs due as the immune system tries to eliminate these organisms, but attacks and damages our hair follicles in this process.
+In addition, microbe proliferation in our scalp is undesirable due to skin flaking and inflammation, which occurs because the immune system tries to eliminate these organisms and damages our hair follicles in this process.

 Other Benefits of Selenium For Our Health

 Recent studies are investigating the possibility that selenium may offer protective benefits for our skin against UV-induced damage.
-Findings are not yet conclusive at this point.
+Unfortunately, findings are not yet conclusive at this point.
 But the concept of an internal form of sunscreen has been a source of fascination for scientists.
-Nonetheless, the antioxidant promoting activities of selenium still contribute to anti aging effects for the skin and other tissues.
+Nonetheless, the antioxidant-promoting activities of selenium still contribute to anti-aging effects for the skin and other tissues.

 Selenium has also gained enormous attention due to evidence pointing to the lowered risk of certain types of cancers.
-One review of 69 studies showed that 350,000 individuals with high blood concentrations of selenium had much lower incidences of certain cancer types such as prostate, lung, breast and colon cancer.
+For example, one review of 69 studies showed that 350,000 individuals with high blood concentrations of selenium had much lower incidences of certain cancer types such as prostate, lung, breast, and colon cancer.

-Also, the effects of oxidative stress is not just limited to the general signs of aging.
+Also, the effects of oxidative stress are not just limited to the general signs of aging.
 Free radical damage can be severe enough to affect our mental functioning.
-Oxidative stress is associated with neurological conditions like Alzeimers, multiple sclerosis and Parkinson’s disease.
-A few studies discovered that Alzeimers patients had lower-than-average selenium levels in their blood.
+Oxidative stress is associated with neurological conditions like Alzheimer’s, multiple sclerosis, and Parkinson’s disease.
+For example, a few studies discovered that Alzheimer’s patients had lower-than-average selenium levels in their blood.

 In one published study, patients with mild forms of cognitive impairment were given one Brazil nut a day, a food source rich in selenium.
-To the surprise of the researchers, these individuals showed various signs of improvement across different mental functions, including verbal fluency.
+To the researchers’ surprise, these individuals showed various signs of improvement across different mental functions, including verbal fluency.

 The benefits offered by selenium for our hair and bodies are certainly remarkable.
-However, we should always keep in mind that our health depends on a wide, comprehensive range of different nutrient types, working together not just one.
-The right balance, which can be made available through some oral or topical hair products, is essential for produce the most optimal results.
+However, we should always keep in mind that our health depends on a wide, comprehensive range of different nutrient types, working together, not just one.
+Therefore, the right balance, which can be made available through some oral or topical hair products, is essential for produce the most optimal results.